YWCA Madison is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 Concealed Carry Policy

 Although Wisconsin law permits individuals with a valid permit to carry concealed weapons in public areas and vehicles in Wisconsin, YWCA Madison does not permit firearms or other weapons in any of its buildings.
-In keeping with this policy, signs posted at all YWCA Madison building and vehicle entrances state: Firearms and weapons are prohibited in this building.
+In keeping with this policy, signs posted at all YWCA Madison buildings and vehicle entrances state: Firearms and weapons are prohibited in this building.

 Community Space Usage